RosettaCommons/documentation/ResidueDisorder.md

 #ResidueDisorder: Predicting order/disorder of residues in a protein.
 Metadata
 ========
-Method developed by Stephanie Kim (kim.6088@osu.edu).
+Method developed by Stephanie Kim (kim.6088@osu.edu) and Justin Seffernick (seffernick.9@osu.edu).

-Code and documentation by Justin Seffernick (seffernick.9@osu.edu).
+Code and documentation by Justin Seffernick.

 The PI was Steffen Lindert (lindert.1@osu.edu).

-Last updated March 2018 by Justin Seffernick.
+Last updated August 2021 by Justin Seffernick.

 Code
 ====

 Application resides at `Rosetta/main/source/src/apps/public/analysis/ResidueDisorder.cc`.

-There is a demo at `Rosetta/demos/public/ResidueDisorder`.
+There is a demo for disorder prediction using _ab initio_ structures at `Rosetta/demos/public/ResidueDisorder`.

-Note that to run ResidueDisorder, _ab initio_ structure prediction must first be performed (more details in demo).
+Note that to run ResidueDisorder for intrinsic disorder prediction from sequence, structure prediction must first be performed prior.
+This can be done using Rosetta ab initio, RoseTTAFold, or AlphaFold.
+Structures must be relaxed prior to input.
+To run ResidueDisorder for measuring disorder from structure, each input structure must also be relaxed.

 References
 ==========
-Kim, S.S.; Seffernick, J.T.; Lindert,S., Accurately Predicting Disordered Regions of Proteins Using Rosetta ResidueDidorder Application. _J.
+Kim, S.S.; Seffernick, J.T.; Lindert,S., Accurately Predicting Disordered Regions of Proteins Using Rosetta ResidueDisorder Application. _J.
 Phys.
 Chem.
-B._: **2018**;122,3029-30930.
+B._ **2018**;122,3029-30930.

+Seffernick, J.T.; Canfield, S.M.; Kim, S.S.; Lindert, S., Measuring Intrinsic Disorder and Tracking Conformational Transitions Using Rosetta ResidueDisorder. _J.
+Phys.
+Chem.
+B._ **2019**;123 (33), 7103–7112.

 Purpose
 =======